Anthony Zacchei

 Anthony C. Zacchei is an American ophthalmologist, an author of numerous publications and a member of such academies as the American Academy of Ophthalmology, the American Medical Association and the Pennsylvania Medical Society.

 Career

-Zacchei graduated from the Jefferson Medical College with a magna cum laude and many awards and honours.
+Zacchei graduated from the Jefferson Medical College magna cum laude.
 After that, he received training at the Emory University of Atlanta, Georgia.
-Later, he joined the world-renowned Bascom Palmer Eye Institute in Miami and became Director of glaucoma and Director of Cataract Surgery at the Moore Eye Institute which was a part of the Mercy System and the Crozer-Keystone Health System.
+Later, he joined the Bascom Palmer Eye Institute in Miami and became Director of glaucoma and Director of Cataract Surgery at the Moore Eye Institute which was a part of the Mercy System and the Crozer-Keystone Health System.
 He is a founding surgeon of Kremer Eye Center in Philadelphia, Pennsylvania.
-He also received memberships as an honorable member of Alpha Omega Alpha and performed over 50,000 Lasik surgeries and highly successful cataract surgeries.
+He also received memberships as an honorable member of Alpha Omega Alpha and performed over 50,000 Lasik surgeries and cataract surgeries.